Africa

 Media landscape

-Despite the large number of media outlets – around 500 – producing independent and critical reporting is still very challenging in Cameroon.
-The leading newspapers are Le Messager, Le Jour, The Guardian Post, La Voix du Centre, Current Challenges and the state-owned Cameroon Tribune.
-The best-known of the many privately owned radio and TV stations are Equinoxe TV, Canal 2 International, Siantou and Royal FM.
-The state-owned radio and TV broadcaster CRTV serves as the mouthpiece of a government headed by President Paul Biya for the past 40 years.
+Despite the large number of media outlets – more than 600 newspapers, approximately 200 radio stations and more than 60 TV channels – producing independent and critical reporting is still very challenging in Cameroon.
+The leading newspapers are Le Messager, Le Jour, La Nouvelle Expression, La Voix du Centre and the state-owned daily Cameroon Tribune.
+The best-known of the many privately owned radio and TV stations are Equinoxe (radio and TV), Balafon (radio and TV), Canal 2 International, Siantou, and Royal FM.
+The state-owned radio and TV broadcaster CRTV continues to serve as the mouthpiece of a government headed by President Paul Biya for more than 40 years.

 Political context

 It is impossible for a media outlet to adopt a critical and independent editorial policy without being exposed to significant threats and harassment if its reporting endangers the interests of the government and its representatives.
+The president dominates all areas of the state.
 This climate fuels self-censorship and results in most media outlets falling in line with the views of the authorities or those close to them.
-The president appoints all of the members of the National Communication Council (CNC), the media regulator.
+All of the heads of the state-owned media and all of the members of the National Communication Council (CNC), the media regulator, are appointed by presidential decree.

 Legal framework

-Laws are often circumvented in order to harass and persecute journalists, and special courts are sometimes used to prosecute them.
-This is the case with a former CRTV director-general, who has been detained since 2016 in a manner described as arbitrary by the UN and is being tried before a Special Criminal Court (TCS).
-The 2014 terrorism law and a military tribunal were used to keep a Radio France Internationale correspondent in prison for two and a half years.
+Cameroon’s laws, including the 1990 press freedom law, are routinely circumvented in order to harass and persecute journalists.
+There is no sign of press offences being decriminalised and neither access to information nor the confidentiality of journalists’ sources are guaranteed in practice.
+Special courts are sometimes used to prosecute journalists.
+This was the case with a former CRTV director-general, who was sentenced to 12 years in prison and had to pay a heavy fine on a charge of “misusing public funds” after nearly seven years in provisional detention described as arbitrary by the UN.
+The 2014 terrorism law and a military tribunal were used in 2015 to keep a Radio France Internationale correspondent in prison for two and a half years.

 Economic context

-Journalism is an extremely precarious profession in Cameroon and this undermines the independence of its practitioners.
-Some state aid is provided to the media but the amount is regarded as insufficient, and it is available only to those outlets that reflect the government’s views.
+Journalism is economically very precarious in Cameroon, especially in the private-sector media, and this undermines the independence of its practitioners.
+Some state aid is provided to the media but the amount is regarded as insufficient, and it is available only to those outlets that toe the government line.
 Government allies have been known to create a completely new media outlet just to economically undermine one whose reporting was too critical of the government.
+Corruption and favouritism is widespread.

 Sociocultural context